The Superhero of the Superhero Training

 The sex slave training lasted one month.
 While I have no recollection of the official story of my absence that summer, I do remember my mother pressing her lips together and shaking her head, confiding in me that she had not enjoyed the family vacation that year.
 This was perhaps the farthest my mother could go in terms of expressing some kind of feeling she might have experienced about my lengthy absence and potential death for which she herself was entirely responsible.

 When it became clear that he had instructed the training and that he planned to meet me only from time to time, my deprogrammer came out against him.
 I reminded him of his promises, terrorized and furious.
 In my anger he saw vulgarity and in my fear he saw a defect in my program.
-Crying desperately, I clung to him and he pulled me off himself in utter disgust, like I was a dirty worthless thing messing up his neat suit.
-He made me feel a million times what he felt as a boy - that I did not belong - perpetuating his trauma story and magnifying and multiplying it with his power and privilege, to leave one young girl in utter ruin, blaming herself for everthing.
+Crying desperately, I clung to him and he pulled me off his person in utter disgust, like I was a dirty worthless thing messing up his neat suit.
+He made me feel a million times what he might have felt as a boy - that I did not belong - perpetuating his trauma story and magnifying and multiplying it with his power and privilege, to leave one young girl in utter ruin, blaming herself for everything.

 In this lies the essence of the current power structure, that privilege is an outer construct of belonging and power is an illusion that projects belonging through exclusivity.
 It is the only reason for the entire paradigm.

 I carried that perpetrator's secret shame for my entire life and for the rest of his.
 The memories of paradise and paradise lost cut out from my psyche, while my attachment to him and his trappings and the underlying terror of transition and my sense of worthlessness and not belonging reared up in almost all situations in my life.
 His negative projection probably lasted until his death.
-Once someone's deepest shame and betrayal are so completely transferred onto another human being the psychic bond remains until it is broken.
+Once someone's deepest shame and betrayal are so completely transferred onto another human being, the psychic bond remains until it is broken.

 In the process of the deprogrammer part becoming revealed with the memories of the monthlong torture and final showdown, I created quite a situation, in which the creation of my organization, which I hold most dear, has become perilously close to destruction.
 But through the revelation of my deprogrammer in this time of transition in my organization, I got to know this part and the truth behind her and was restored in the process.
 The pain and terror are hard to bear, but in being reunited with their origin I am experiencing the magic that comes with observing myself change and grow.
 My love has increased as I don't need to distance myself, either through arrogance or feeling that I don't belong.
 I am more present.
 I have a lot more patience.
-I stopped feeling responsible for someone else's part.
+I stopped feeling responsible for others’ actions.
 I am eternally grateful for every small token of kindness from all the good-hearted people around me who populate this city and this world.

 We are so much more powerful than the psychopaths to whom we have given the power to rule over this earth.
 As we all open our eyes to the reality of what it means to not know anything about love, let our united love conquer this darkness.